mengnans/Cars-Today/README.md

 has been created, and it can be purchased by users.

 #### A new user buys a new car
-A new user comes to the website, he/she firstly sign-up his/her account, and then login.
+A new user comes to the website, he/she firstly sign-up his/her account, and then login to the website.
 After that, he/she checks all the car listed on our home page.
 Then decide to buy Bentley Bentayga, he/she click the "Bentley Bentayga" button, and it will go to the detail page for the Bentley Bentayga car.
-Then the user clicks buy now, it will go to purchase page.
+Then the user clicks buy now, it will go to the purchase page.
 The user will need to fill out some necessary information (e.g. phone and address).
 Then a order will be created for the user, which he/she can check later at the My Order tab.

 #### A registered user creates an auction
-A registered user comes to the website, he/she firstly goes to sell my car tab, then clicks add a new car button.
+A registered user comes to the website, he/she first goes to sell my car tab, then clicks add a new car button.
 After filling out all the necessary car details, he/she has created a new auction.
 He/she can check this auction later in Sell My Car tab.

 #### A registered user bids for a used car
 A registered user comes to the website, he/she clicks one of the used cars on our home page.
 It will go to the car detail page.